pbogut/asdf-php-aur/README.md

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions.

+## Options

+  - `PHP_IGNORE_MODULES` - you can use it to skip instalation of some additional modules.
+For example:
+  `PHP_IGNORE_MODULES="apc,xcache" asdf install php 53`
+  will install all PHP 5.3 modules from `AUR` but `php53-apc` and `php53-xcache`.
+  If you don't want to install any modules you can use `PHP_IGNORE_MODULES="all"`, you can also use that if you have all your required modules installed and just want to add them to `asdf`.

 ## How it works

 It installs selected php version from `AUR` using `paru`, and then creates symlinks for `asdf` to use.